pradyumnac/SetupVSCode/README.md

         Shrink hierarchically: Shift+Alt+Left
-        CTRL+K V: to preview on righ tpane CTRL+SHIFT+V to switch between views in current window
+        CTRL+K V: to preview on righ tpane CTRL+SHIFT+V to switch between views in current window AutoDocString
+    Python docstrung generator
+    Switch between string templates
+    ctrll+shift+2 to trigger
+    only triggers if cursor on the line below the definition
 ---

 The ones with star need to be learnt more